Capelobo: Description

 " ... êste animal deriva-se dos índios que alcançam uma idade avançada, transformando-se em um monstro..", etc.)) or a Quibungo (monster which old black men turned into (Note: (Cascudo 1983): "Quibungo, Negro africano, quando fica muito velho, vira Quibungo. É um macacão todo peludo, que come crianças.
 (Recôncavo da Bahia)" citing da Silva Campos, João (1928) “Contos e Fábulas populares da Bahia”, in O Folclore no Brasil, p.
 219.)) but without their anomalous gaping mouths that run from nose to stomach.

-The version in Maranhão (apparently surviving in the forests of the Pindaré River basin if nowhere else), is called Cupelobo (cupélobo), and reputed to have the snout of a giant anteater.
+The version in Maranhão (apparently surviving in the forests of the Pindaré River basin if nowhere else) is called Cupelobo (cupélobo) and reputed to have the snout of a giant anteater.
 There is a difference of opinion about the anteater-headed version, whether it has a shaggy manlike body or a (shaggy) tapir-like body.
 The anteater-headed, shaggy human bodied one also had round feet like the "bottom of a bottle" which left foot-tracks of such round shape.
 (Note: From a Timbira storyteller, second-hand via a Canela informant in the village of Ponto.)
 Thus it has been confounded with the Pé de Garrafa (lit. "bottle-leg"; a mythic round-footed creature which in some accounts is one-legged).
 (Note: In Abreu's account the native informants never explicitly reported the creature as one-legged.
 Nevertheless, Casudo's Geografica (1983) [1952] interpreted Cupelobo to be a one-legged ("unipedal") creature in this account.
 But Cascudo's later work, Dicionário (1983) [1954] merely draws comparison with Pé de Garrafa, which will be followed here.
 Franchini also assumed Cupelobo to be one-legged, and compared it to the saci.)

 The Capelobo is described as a hematophage (blood-sucker) and likened to the werewolf Lobisomem (or considered a sub-variant thereof).
 It is also known to snatch away newborn puppies and kittens from people's huts or encampments ensconced in the forest, roaming in the dead of night, like a Lobisomen.
-It reputedly "crushes [the victim] with a deadly embrace" or otherwise breaks open the carotid artery to drink the victim's blood, or inserts its snout or trunk into the embraced victim's head and sucks out the brain, its favorite food.
+It reputedly "crushes [the victim] with a deadly embrace", otherwise breaks open the carotid artery to drink the victim's blood, or inserts its snout or trunk into the embraced victim's head and sucks out the brain, its favorite food.

 The only way to defeat it is by shooting it in the navel, which is covered in long strands of fur, and the natives hesitate to take arrow shots at it.